-- The applicant is internally transparent and accountable.
-(Relations between staff, direction, and board; quality of decision-making process) - The applicant maintains relevant institutional relationships with external stakeholders and is seen as credible and legitimate. - The management is able to deal strategically with external pressure and conflicting demands. - The applicant formulated objectives with regard to the position of women and issues of gender equality. - 2.
-Procurement and Finance Management - The quality of financial and administrative management is adequate to ensure financial accountability.
+- 1. Governance and Integrity - The applicant has a coherent and realistic strategic plan.
+(Context and problem analysis; Theory of Change; quality of formulation of objectives, intended results and indicators; explanation of strategic choices) - The applicant is capable to mobilize sufficient financial resources, and (where relevant) non material resources from members/ supporters. - The applicant is internally transparent and accountable.
+(Relations between staff, direction and board; quality of decision-making process) - The applicant maintains relevant institutional relationships with external stakeholders and is seen as credible and legitimate. - The applicant is capable to maintain consistency between ambition, vision, strategy and operations.
+The management is able to deal strategically with external pressure and conflicting demands. - The applicant formulated objectives with regard to the position of women and issues of gender equality. - 2.
+Procurement and Finance Management - The quality of financial and administrative management is adequate to ensure financial accountability and transparency.
 (Budget, funding plan, financial management, financial report) - The organisation maintains annually audited accounts - 3.
-Programme and Project Management - The applicant has an appropriate monitoring and evaluation process (documentation & data collection, involvement of stakeholders, quality of analysis and learning) and uses if for accountability and learning process - The applicant (management) responds adequately to trends and changes in the context and uses up-to-date strategies and knowledge - 4.
-Human Resources - The number, composition and expertise of staff is adequate in view of the applicant's objectives and programmes.
+Programme and Project Management - The applicant has an appropriate monitoring and evaluation process (documentation & data collection, involvement of stakeholders, quality of analysis and learning) and uses it for accountability and learning purposes. - The applicant (management) responds adequately to trends and changes in the context and uses up-to-date strategies and knowledge.